3D Question Answering: Experiments

-\textbf{Appearance questions pre-training.} In this ablation study, we demonstrate the design of the proposed pretraining of appearance encoder in Table~\ref{tab:ablation}.
-The performance with appearance encoder trained from scratch is shown in the ``AppFromScratch" row.
+In this ablation study, we demonstrate the design of the proposed pretraining of \trysq{the} appearance encoder in Table~\ref{tab:ablation}.
+The performance with \trysq{the} appearance encoder trained from scratch is shown in the ``AppFromScratch" row.
 In contrast, for our default design, the appearance encoder is pretrained on a generated question-answering dataset.
-On this generated dataset, our accuracy is $45.03\%$, which is much higher than $25.74\%$, the lower bound that predicts the most frequent answer to this question (e.g., ``What color is the wall?''-``White'').
-After applying the pretraining weight and then joint-training on the ScanQA dataset, the performance is much better than the trained from scratch counterpart, especially in ``color'' split (improved from $12.52\%$ to $19.64\%$).
+On this generated dataset, our \trysq{model's} accuracy is $45.03\%$, which is much higher than $25.74\%$, the lower bound \trysq{of predicting} the most frequent answer to \trysq{the} question (e.g., ``What color is the wall?''-``White'').
+After applying the pretraining weight and then joint\trysq{ly}-training on the ScanQA dataset (``3DQA-TR'' row), the performances \trysq{on} all splits are better than \trysq{on} the \trysq{counterpart} trained from scratch (\trysq{EM improved from $40.80\%$ to $42.35\%$), especially in \trysq{the} ``color'' split (EM improved from $15.09\%$ to $35.85\%$).}